-The liquidity coverage ratio (LCR) is one of the key post-crisis regulatory reforms proposed by the Basel Committee on Banking Supervision.
-The LCR was proposed by the Basel Committee on Banking Supervision in December 2010 as part of the Basel III global regulatory framework and was scheduled to be implemented by member countries in January 2013.
+ulatory framework and was scheduled to be implemented by member countries in January 2013.
 A revised LCR rule was issued by the Basel Committee in January 2013.
 The U.S. version of the LCR was first proposed in October 2013, and was finalized in September 2014, and had a final compliance deadline of December 2017.
-In the United States, banks with assets above \$50 billion are subject to the LCR.
-In the following analysis, we refer to banks with assets above \$50 billion as LCR banks and banks with assets below \$50 billion as non-LCR banks.
+In the United States, banks with assets above \$50 billion are subject to the LCR.6 In the following analysis, we refer to banks with assets above \$50 billion as LCR banks and banks with assets below \$50 billion as non-LCR banks.
 We define 2011Q1-2012Q4 as the pre-liquidity regulation period and 2013Q1-2017Q4 as the post-liquidity regulation period.
-The cutoff date, 2013Q1, corresponds to the quarter when the Basel Committee issued the revised LCR rule.7 This choice is also consistent with other work such as Roberts et al. (2018).
+The cutoff date, 2013Q1, corresponds to the quarter when the Basel Committee issued the revised LCR rule.7 This choice is also consistent with other work such as Roberts, Sarkar, and Shachar (2018).
 We acknowledge that it could be challenging to pinpoint one particular event date for major regulatory reforms such as the LCR because there could be anticipation effects or delayed responses.
 In the Online Appendix, we also conduct robustness checks by refining the post variable using the finalization of the U.S. rule in September 2014.

-The LCR builds on traditional liquidity "coverage ratio" methodologies used internally by banks to assess exposure to contingent liquidity events (BCBS, 2013).
+The LCR builds on traditional liquidity "coverage ratio" methodologies used internally by banks to assess exposure to contingent liquidity events (Basel III, 2013).
 The LCR is defined as the ratio of high-quality liquid assets (HQLA) to total net cash outflows over the next 30 calendar days:

-$$LCR = \frac{High-quality\ liquid\ assets}{Net\ expected\ cash\ outflows}.$$ (1)
+$$LCR = \frac{High\text{-quality liquid assets}}{Net \ expected \ cash \ outflows}.$$ (1)